sis-cmdb/sis-api/docs/entities.md

 The request body must be a valid entity object that adheres to the schema definition of of the schema with name `schema_name`.
 The `_id` in the entity object must match the id in the path parameter.
 Partial updates are supported.

+If updating an entity with mixed objects, the mixed object data is partially merged together.
+In order to override this behavior and have the mixed data apply exactly as the payload is sending, specify `forceMixed=true` in the URL.

 The response is the updated entity object.

 Error cases: